minio/docs/source/reference/minio-mc/mc-support-perf.rst

 The resulting tests can provide general guidance of deployment performance under S3 ``GET`` and ``PUT`` requests and identify any potential bottlenecks.
 For more complete performance testing, consider using a combination of load-testing using your staging application environments and the MinIO `WARP <https://github.com/minio/warp>`_ S3 benchmarking tool.

-:mc:`mc support perf` has three subcommands
+:mc:`mc support perf` has the following subcommands

 #. :mc-cmd:`~mc support perf drive`